 My circles were on the smaller side and this recipe yielded 70 cookies.

 Bon appétit !

 This article was posted on Monday, December 21st, 2015 at 9:44 pm and is filed under Alsace, Bredele, Christmas, Christmas Cookies, Christmas Recipes, Cookies, Countries & Cultures, Desserts, France, Holiday Recipes, Holidays Around the World, Recipe for Anis Bredele Cookies, Recipe for Anisbredela, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “French Christmas Cookie Recipe from Alsace for Anis Bredele (Anise Cookies)”